 While Microsoft is considering adding Python as native scripting language into Excel, we still have some time to practice Visual Basic for Applications and its lesser known object oriented approach features.

-For this article you should be somewhat familiar with Thomson Reuters Eikon for Excel, Adfin and VBA, as well as with some basic fixed income calculations.
+For this article you should be somewhat familiar with Refinitiv Eikon for Excel, Adfin and VBA, as well as with some basic fixed income calculations.

 Financial calculations on a spreadsheet